HAMLOCK: HArdware-Model LOgically Combined attacK

 \shortsection{Backdoor misclassification types} Our attack can support \emph{class-agnostic} and \emph{class-specific} backdoor attacks.
 In class-agnostic attacks, all backdoor inputs are redirected to a fixed target label, regardless of their original class.
 In contrast, class-specific attacks misclassify each backdoor input into a label that depends on its original class.
 Evaluation in \Cref{sec:attack_effectiveness} shows class-agnostic attacks following prior works \cite{gu2019badnets,hong2022handcrafted,cao2024data}.

-Implementation of class-specific misclassification is strightforward.
+Implementation of class-specific misclassification is straightforward.
 The hardware payload Trojan can be augmented with additional logic that monitors the model’s predicted output (e.g., the argmax logit index), which is implemented via a simple comparator circuit that observes which output neuron has the maximum logit value and maps it to a predetermined target label.
 The final class output can then be overridden by injecting a bias into the logit of the designated wrong class, based on the current prediction.
-While this approach adds moderate logic overhead compared to the class-agnostic case, it remains practical and maintains the modular design.
+It adds slightly higher logic overhead compared to the class-agnostic case, but maintains the modular design of HAMLOCK.

+\shortsection{Robustness to build pipeline variability} HAMLOCK is robust to build-pipeline variability for two common scenarios.
+First, in dedicated accelerators for a fixed model, the mapping between software neurons and hardware compute units is established at design time and remains static.
+In this case, the HTs are directly integrated into the hardware neurons or datapath elements that implement the trigger software neurons.
+Consequently, variations in compiler flags, memory layout, or build-time optimizations do not affect the attack, as the software–hardware alignment is inherently guaranteed by construction and no additional coordination is required.

+Second, in general-purpose accelerators supporting multiple models and runtime reconfigurations, software neurons are decoupled from physical hardware neurons.
+Here, the HTs are pre-implanted in a small subset of physical neurons or processing elements, and the attack schedules the affected software neurons to these Trojan-infected hardware resources for computation at runtime.
+Our threat model assumes the adversary is in control over the hardware vendor's hardware-software stack, and this steering can be achieved reliably in the compilation process with \emph{minimal effort} and remains robust against changes in optimization flags or memory layout.

+In the rare event of misalignment, the attacker can automatically re-synthesize the software model to re-establish the desired mapping.
+To test new datasets and models, the only manual effort is to provide the trigger neuron location in the model to the automated process above.

-\shortsection{RTL Realization} The Trojan was implemented in synthesizable Verilog.
+\shortsection{RTL realization} The Trojan was implemented as a synthesizable register-transfer level (RTL) Verilog module.
 A simplified multi-neuron trigger variant (code snippet) is shown below, where multiple neuron outputs are compared against threshold values and, upon satisfaction, a noise bias is added to the payload neuron’s input:

-This modular design ensures that both the trigger and payload logic of HTs incur negligible hardware overhead while maintaining deterministic activation behaviour.
+This modular design ensures that both the trigger and payload logic of HTs incur negligible hardware overhead while maintaining deterministic activation behavior, particularly when compared to existing HTs that require heavy computations (see \Cref{sec:related} for details).